mozilla-services/location-leaderboard/README.md

 Get Leaders
 ----
-  Get all leaders that have contributed, sorted by the highest contributions.
+  Get all leaders that have contributed and set their public display name, sorted by the highest contributions.

 * **URL**